Skip to content

 Comparison links spread fast — a logo that renders wrong on LinkedIn is a brand problem you can't recall.
 The built-in validator confirms both wordmarks and the verdict chip render correctly across every major platform first.

-Refreshes on competitor updates
+Refreshes on Competitor Updates

 When the competitor ships a feature that invalidates a row in your table, edit the page and re-run Oginify.
 The card updates and the share in last quarter's thread unfurls with the fresh verdict next time someone clicks.